decentralized-identity/did-spec-extensions/resolution-options/README.md

-Extension values for the DID Spec Registries.
+Extension resolution options for the DID Spec Registries.

 See https://github.com/decentralized-identity/did-spec-extensions/ for more information.